adam-rumpf/social-transit-network-analysis/README.md

 The network definition files (`arc_data.txt`, `initial_flows.txt`, `node_data.txt`, and `transit_data.txt`) are all updated to include the express routes, each of which is assumed to begin with a fleet size of `0`.
 The updated files are placed in the `output/` folder in order to preserve the original versions.

 The parameters for the express route generation process are defined and explained in the notebook file.

+## Solution Log Editing

+This is a set of Python functions for editing solution logs between trial sets.
+Includes the following functions:

+* `log_merge(log_in1, log_in2, log_out)`: Accepts file paths to two existing solution logs and an output file path.
+Merges the two input logs into a single output log by combining all entries.
+* `feasibility_check(log_in, user_cost, log_out)`: Accepts file paths to a solution log file, user cost data file, and an output file path.
+Reads the initial user cost and the percentage increase from the user cost file and uses it to re-evaluate the feasibility of all solution log entries.